 Marie de Mancini.
 History in France, part 7.

 When I first saw it, around 1995, it was a smelly backwater with dull half-derelict buildings, cats and dustbins.
 The Atlantic wind had battered it for over 200 years, few people lived there and there was almost nothing of any interest.
 It was a grey, gaunt, desolate place to go.
 Sometime around 1998, the local authorities decided to open it up to tourism, at last recognising the importance of the town in history.
 Old grey walls were repaired and cleaned, small commerce and restaurants installed, flowers planted.
-Today it is a very pretty, and most interesting museum-town with a population of around 1600 inhabitants, lots of little shops (built in to what were once stables) and several restaurants.
+Today it is a very pretty, and most interesting museum-town with a population of around 1600, lots of little shops (built in to what were once stables), an interesting church, a museum, and several restaurants.

 The town has two claims to fame.
-One is that it was from here that Samuel Champlain set off to found Quebec, and the second that it was for some years the home of Marie de Mancini, one-time lover of the French king Louis XIV, nicknamed The Sun King.
+One is that it was from here that Samuel Champlain set off to found Quebec in 1608, and the second that it was for some years the home of Marie de Mancini, one-time lover of the French king Louis XIV, nicknamed The Sun King.

 Marie de Mancini was Italian, born in Rome in 1639 and died in Pisa 1715.
 She was brought to France as a young girl, and was introduced to the French Court by her influential uncle, a French-Italian cardinal close to the King Louis.